intersystems/quickstarts-multimodel-java/README.md

 2. In `multimodelQS.java`, change username, password, IP, port and namespace to point to your instance of InterSystems IRIS
 3. Run multimodelQS

+## Output
+If all works correctly, you will see a list of airports output.
+Data is stored using XEP (objects) and retrieved using JDBC (relationally).

+If you would like to see how to store data natively using Java:
+1. Find and uncomment the following line:
+`// StoreAirfare(irisNative);`
+2. Enter departure airport: **BOS**
+3. Enter destination airport: **AUS**

+The output should say:
+>Printed to ^AIRPORT global.
+The distance in miles between BOS and AUS is: 1698.
+This path has routes

+Other routes may be null.